panyam/templar/README.md

 4. **Template Reuse**: The same template name can be reused in different contexts without conflict.

+## Why Templar?

+Templar is designed to integrate smoothly with Go's standard templating libraries while solving common issues:

+1. **Minimal Learning Curve**: If you know Go templates, you already know 99% of Templar.
+2. **Zero New Runtime Syntax**: The include directives are processed before rendering.
+3. **Flexible and Extensible**: Create custom loaders for any template source.
+4. **Production Ready**: Handles complex dependencies, prevents cycles, and provides clear error messages.

 ## Quick Start

 ### [Example 1](https://github.com/panyam/templar/blob/main/examples/example1)